hoc081098/hoc081098/notes/jetpack_compose_dp_class/jetpack_compose_dp_class_en.md

 ```

 `Dp` class is declared as `inline value class` wrapping a `Float` value.
-When compiling, the compiler will try to replace all `Dp` type with `Float` type as much as possible.
+When compiling, the compiler will try to replace all `Dp` types with `Float` types (`float` in Java) as much as
+possible.
-This reduces memory usage and improves performance, since heap allocation is eliminated,
+This reduces memory usage and improves performance since heap allocation is eliminated,
 and `Float` type, a primitive type, is usually heavily optimized by the runtime.
 That is the optimization of Jetpack Compose.